Murali07/ecommerce-frontend/README.md

 ## <img src="https://www.anythingit.net/wp-content/uploads/2020/04/todo.png" width="28" height="auto" /> TODO <a name = "todo"><a />

-**1. Frontend: React and Redux:**
+**1. Frontend: React, Redux, Cloudinary, Socket.IO:**

 - Set up your project using Create React App or another preferred method.
 - Create components for different parts of your application: product listing, product details, cart, checkout, user profile, etc.
 - Implement Redux for managing the application state, including cart items and user authentication status.
+- Cloudinary is used for image management, allowing you to upload, store, and retrieve product images efficiently.
+- Socket.IO enables real-time communication, which could be used for features like live chat support or instant notifications to users about order updates.

 **2. Backend: Node.js and Express:**